elastisys/compliantkubernetes/docs/adr/0019-push-metrics-via-thanos.md

 - Dex, for authentication;
 - OpenSearch, for pushing logs (append-only);
-- InfluxDB, for pusing metrics;
+- InfluxDB, for pushing metrics;
 - Harbor, for pulling container images.

 InfluxDB has served us really well over the years.
 However, as we enter a new era of growth, it no longer satisfies our needs.
 In particular: